|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Critical Language Scholarship Program||

-The CLS provides an intensive language study program for US students, funded by the US Department of State.
-Participants study one of 15 critical languages for approximately 12 weeks over the summer.
+The CLS Program provides intensive language study for US undergraduate and graduate students, funded by the US Department of State.
+Students spend eight to ten weeks abroad studying one of 15 critical languages.

-Award Value: Funds approximately 12 week language immersion program, including travel, room, and board.
+Award Value: The program funds eight to ten weeks of language immersion and cultural enrichment, including travel, room, and board.

 |Coro Fellows Program in Public Affairs||